ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **7.** Because Barry is on a major health kick and is hungry for some organic Kale, we can execute the `deleteKale` transaction after Barry transforms the Kale into its base nutrients fighting for attention along with everything else in his bloodstream.
-To do this, right click on the `deleteKale` transaction and enter this between the brackets.
+To do this, right click on the `deleteKale` transaction and select ``submit transaction`` and enter this between the brackets.
 Hit `enter` to go to the next prompt and then `enter` once more to actually execute the transaction: